United States Rivers and Lakes Map. Click HERE for mini-poster print.

 Federal interest in navigation stems from the Commerce Clause of the Constitution and subsequent Supreme Court decisions defining the Federal government’s authority to regulate commerce and navigation and to provide navigation improvements.

-Today, navigable inland waterways provide a cost-effective means for moving major bulk commodities like grain, coal, and petroleum.
+Today, navigable inland waterways are cost-effective for moving major bulk commodities like grain, coal, and petroleum.
 Inland navigation is a key element of State and local government economic development and job-creation efforts and is essential in maintaining economic competitiveness and national security.

 The Federal agencies most directly involved in developing and operating the Nation’s navigation system are the U.S. Army Corps of Engineers and the U.S. Department of Transportation (DOT).